Oracle Licensing

 Oracle License Negotiations

-Oracle’s software license negotiations are a minefield of complex terms and high-pressure sales tactics.
 Seasoned CIOs know that Oracle’s sales reps are among the most aggressive in the industry.

 They won’t hesitate to use every trick to maximize the deal size.
 Here’s the no-nonsense lowdown on handling license deals:

 • Opaque Contract Terms: Oracle’s contracts (Oracle Master Agreements, ordering documents, etc.) are dense and Oracle-favorable by default.
 Don’t gloss over terms like virtualization rights, sub-licensing, or territory restrictions.
-One insider tip: demand the contract in Microsoft Word format, not a PDF or click-through agreement.
-Oracle often slips in new onerous terms via click-wrap updates (for example, more restrictive audit clauses or cloud usage restrictions).
+One insider tip: Request the contract in Microsoft Word format, not a PDF or a click-through agreement.
+Oracle often slips new onerous terms via click-wrap updates (for example, more restrictive audit clauses or cloud usage restrictions).
 Insist on reviewing and editing terms.
 Never assume Oracle’s boilerplate is non-negotiable – everything is negotiable if your spend is significant enough.

 Common Pitfalls to Avoid: